RodgersRepo/Powershell_CUCM_SQL_Query_GUI_Script/README.md

 Once installed open the script in your prefered text editor.
 Find each line that has the comment text `CHANGE FOR YOUR ENVIROMENT` in it.
 Alter these lines to match your enviroment.
 ## Usage

-To execute the PowerShell scripts in this repository.
+To execute.
 Save the ps1 file and include folder to a folder on your computer (along with the unzipped AXL toolkit), then from a powershell prompt in the same folder.
 ```sh
 Run .\cucmsqlquery.ps1
 ```